runatlantis/atlantis/runatlantis.io/docs/configuring-webhooks.md

 - **NOTE** If you're adding a webhook to multiple team projects or repositories (using filters), each repository will need to use the **same** basic username and password.
 - Click **Finish**

-Repeat the process above until you have webhook subscriptions for the following four event types that will trigger on all repositories Atlantis will manage:
+Repeat the process above until you have webhook subscriptions for the following event types that will trigger on all repositories Atlantis will manage:

 - Pull request created (you just added this one)
 - Pull request updated